 Please sign exactly as your name appears on this proxy.
 Joint owners should both sign.
-When signing as an attorney, executor, administrator, trustee or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by the president or other authorized officer.
-If a partnership, please sign in partnership name by authorized person.
+When s guardian, please give full title as such.
+If a corporation, please sign in full corporate name by the pr sign in partnership name by authorized person.

-Signature:

-Date:

-Signature:
+Signature: Date:

-Date:
+Signature: Date: